TN 82 (10-17)

 C. Overview of IDD for Iceland

-IDD payments sent to Iceland must be in U.S. dollar accounts at local FIs.
-The beneficiary provides complete information to the U.S. Embassy, Consulate or DIO for input.
-DIO will fax incomplete forms to the Federal Benefits Unit (FBU) at the U.S. Embassy or Consulate that serves that territory to contact the beneficiary or FI for additional information.
+The beneficiary must provide complete information to DIO or the Federal Benefits Unit (FBU) for input.
+DIO will fax incomplete forms to the FBU that serves Iceland.
+The FBU contacts the beneficiary or FI for additional information.

 D. Description of Iceland direct deposit bank data